 $1,000 for early childhood programs

-Many thanks to these groups for their assistance to our participants, and for their continued support of our valuable mission.
+Many thanks to these groups and individuals for their assistance to our participants, and for their continued support of our valuable mission.

-During 2011, SSSRA went through a comprehensive risk management assessment, conducted by the Park District Risk Management Agency (PDRMA).
-The review included examination of agency policies and practices in 54 administrative areas and 24 additional areas of special recreation service delivery.
-Pam Alvarado, Safety Coordinator and Lisa Drzewiecki, Superintendent guided the agency through this process which took place from February through October, 2011.
-The association attained an overall score of 99.44%.
+During 2014, SSSRA went through a comprehensive risk management assessment, conducted by the Park District Risk Management Agency (PDRMA).
+The review included an examination of agency policies and practices, in both administrative areas and areas of special recreation service delivery.
+The association attained a score of 100%!

-PDRMA is a self-governed, member owned risk management agency of over 150 public entities.
+PDRMA is a self-governed, member owned risk management agency of more than 150 public entities.
 PDRMA staff guide member agencies in taking proactive steps to improve safety and wellness across the organization.
 This results in safe programs for our participants and family members.

 The association’s short-term Strategic Plan Initiatives, which were implemented over the past 2 years, have resulted in the following positive outcomes and expansion in program services: